contao/docs-archive/manual/en/05-system-administration/extensions.md

 #### Manually

+Almost all extensions for Contao 3 are also compatible with Contao 4.
+If a Contao 3 extension is not available on Composer, you can install it manually and try if it works with Contao 4.
+Be aware that you must also take care of installing all dependencies as listed in the Extension Repository.

 Find the extension you want to install in the [Extension Repository][1] and download the .zip archive of the latest release.
 Then unzip the files and copy